locate the nbn™ FTTP Network Termination Device (NTD)

 Ensure that the included power cable from the power port on the back of the FTTP Network Termination Device (NTD) is plugged in and secure.
 Plug the other end of the power cable into a power wall outlet in your home and switch the powerpoint on.

 After a few minutes, you should notice the POWER and OPTICAL lights on the front of the NTD turn solid green.
 If you have a battery backup unit installed, the ALARM button may also be green.
 If the optical light on your nbn™ FTTP NTD remains red or is off, please contact our support team for further troubleshooting.

-Take your Ethernet cable (this is typically blue, yellow, grey or white) and plug one end into the required yellow port marked UNI-D on the back of the nbn™ FTTP Network Termination Device (NTD).
+Take the included YELLOW Ethernet cable and plug one end into the required yellow port marked UNI-D on the back of the nbn™ FTTP Network Termination Device (NTD).
 The active UNI-D port would have been sent to you via email and SMS – in many cases, this is usually UNI-D 1 but may be another number such as UNI-D 2, UNI-D 3 or UNI-D 4.

-Plug the other end of this Ethernet cable into the WAN port on your modem/router.
-This may also be labelled as INTERNET, WAN/LAN or FIBRE.
-The Ethernet cable is larger than a telephone cable.
-DO NOT use the telephone cable to plug in your modem/router to the nbn™ FTTP Network Termination Device (NTD).
+Plug the other end of this Ethernet cable into the BLUE WAN port on your MATE modem/router.
+The included yellow Ethernet cable is larger than a telephone cable.
+DO NOT use the grey telephone cable to plug in your MATE modem/router to the nbn™ FTTP Network Termination Device (NTD).

 Your MATE modem/router will begin broadcasting Wi-Fi as soon as it is plugged into power, turned on and has finished booting up.
 You can then connect your devices such as computers, phones and tablets via Wi-Fi.